This post may contain affiliate links at no additional cost to you.

 We take Grace to the dog park on the weekends as a treat in addition to her normal walks.
 The off-leash dog park is usually very muddy and dirty.
-That occurred to me as Jared was putting on his new shoes and I thought to myself, “he needs to put on his old worn out shoes so the new ones won’t be ruined.”
+That occurred to me as Hubby was putting on his new shoes and I thought to myself, “he needs to put on his old worn out shoes so the new ones won’t be ruined.”
 Well, 2 seconds at the park, a Siberian Husky jumped on him and his new shoes were totaled.

 I whispered something like “Why didn’t you wear the old shoes stupid?” and he snapped back, “You didn’t think of it either!”